Zeppen/J-germeister-tap-machine-mod/README.md

 # J-germeister-tap-machine-mod
 Modifying the Jägermeister tap machine

-Here's the beginning of a tutorial on how to modify a Jägermeister tap machine with broken thermostat.
+Here's the beginning of a tutorial on how to modify a Jägermeister tap machine with a broken thermostat.
 Jägermeister Tap Machine https://amzn.to/2zbCQSt

-1. Get a 3'n 1 rco420 https://amzn.to/2XOhDbw
+1. Get a 3 N' 1 Relay Overload Start Capacitor RCO420 https://amzn.to/2XOhDbw
 2. Get a Eliwell EW961 (thermostat) https://amzn.to/2XOhDbw

 How to wire: